John G. Koeltl

-Education
+Early life and education

 Koeltl was born in New York City.
 He graduated from Regis High School in New York City in 1963.
-He studied history at Georgetown University, receiving an Artium Baccalaureus degree in 1967.
+He studied history at Georgetown University, receiving a Bachelor of Arts degree in 1967.
 In 1971 he obtained his Juris Doctor from Harvard Law School, where he was an editor of the Harvard Law Review.
 He served as a law clerk for Judge Edward Weinfeld of the Southern District of New York and then for Justice Potter Stewart of the United States Supreme Court.

-Legal career
+Career

 From 1973 to 1974, Koeltl served as an assistant special prosecutor for the Watergate Special Prosecution Force, then entered private law practice in New York.
 For several years, Koeltl was a partner at the New York law firm of Debevoise & Plimpton.
 During these years, Koeltl served on several committees of the Association of the Bar of the City of New York and American Bar Association and was the author of several published articles on securities law and other topics.

 Federal judicial service

 Koeltl was nominated by President Bill Clinton on April 26, 1994, to a seat vacated by Judge Shirley Wohl Kram.
-He was confirmed by the Senate on August 9, 1994, and commissioned on August 10, 1994.
+He was confirmed by the Senate on August 9, 1994, and received his commission on August 10, 1994.

-Judge Koeltl is the assigned judge for the trial case of Arthur Hayes, Ben Delo, and Samuel Reed, co-founders of BitMEX.
-The trial date is set for March 28, 2022, in New York.